FxMorin/dateTag-DnsPhishingPrevention/README.md

 2. #### Api
    `$dateTagToken = "";`
    Specify a URL which should be called to receive the token from

+#### `$dateTagUniqueID = true;`

+This option if set to `true` will tell the program that the dateTag will be using a uniqueID.
+Unique ID stops the ability to use a server-side proxy to display the site, preventing proxy based dns phishing where it loads the real site with small modification to phish you.
+There are 4 types of Unique ID's you can use.

+#### `$dateTagUniqueType = 0;`

+This option tell the program which type of information you will be using as your unique ID to add to the dateTag value.
+The possible information that can be added are:

+**`0`:** UserAgent
+**`1`:** Ip-Address
+**`2`:** UserAgent & Ip-Address
+**`3`:** PHP get_Browser()

+Depending on the information you decided to use, you will have to add the information to your dateTag.
+Currently only PHP based dateTag's (on websites) can support option 3. (unless your willing to make it) Depending on the language you are using, some of the options may not work for you due to there different formating.
+Although PHP examples are available [here](../blob/master/src/examples/dateTag-format.md)

 #### `$testingMode = false;`